Job Scheduler

 Job Design

-- Idempotency: Jobs should be safe to run multiple times with the same result
+- Idempotency: Safe to run multiple times with same result

-- Error Handling: Return errors but design for failures (job will retry next cycle)
+- Error Handling: Return errors but design for failures (retry next cycle)

 Example: Idempotent Job